Tewin

-Tewin is a village and civil parish in Hertfordshire, England between the towns of Welwyn Garden City, Stevenage, Welwyn (village) and the county town Hertford.
-It is within commuting distance of London with trains taking under 30 minutes from Welwyn North station to Central London.
+Tewin is a village and civil parish in the East Hertfordshire district of Hertfordshire, England.
+It lies 3 miles east of the village of Welwyn, which serves as its post town, 2 miles north-east of Welwyn Garden City and 4 miles north-west of Hertford.
+At the 2021 census, the parish had a population of 1,596.

 Tewin Wood is a very affluent residential area in Tewin and ranked amongst the most expensive areas in the UK with average property prices in many streets well in excess of £2 million.

-The population of Tewin Parish was 1,438 according to the 2001 census, increasing to 1,487 at the 2011 Census.
-Tewin village has a population of approximately half that of the whole parish, 720.

 History

 The village dates back, at least, to Anglo-Saxon times and its name has its origins in the English as spoken in that era.

 Tewin is known to have been settled by the Angles in 449 AD; the name being a derivative of the Old English words for the Norse god Týr (“Tiw”) and meadow (“Ing”).
 However the name varies over the centuries – in the Domesday Book it is Tewinge and Theinge – and in the 16th century Tewinge, Tewing and Twying, but it is thought the village became Tewin in the 18th century.
-An alternative derivation from Britonnic is possible, connected with the modern Welsh Tywyn or Dune.
+An alternative derivation from Brittonic is possible, connected with the modern Welsh Tywyn or Dune.

 In December 1782 the highway robber Walter Clibbon (a local pie-maker) was fatally wounded by the roadside near Queen Hoo Hall.
 Clibbon, together with his two sons, was believed responsible for numerous robberies and at least one murder in the neighbourhood of Ware.
 One of his sons, Joseph, was convicted at Hertford Assizes and executed the following March, although the other escaped.
 Clibbon's Post can be observed from the road in Brickground Wood, just east of Tewin, and this is the spot where Walter Clibbon was interred.